 - Include keywords into your H1, H2, and H3

 - Internal linking – make sure your important pages are well-linked internally

-- Use original, useful content – Google Panda penalize sites with too many thin content pages
+- Use original, useful content that answers users’ needs – Google Panda penalize sites with too many thin content pages

 - Use breadcrumb and sitemap to help Google understand your site structure and content flow

-- Improve search result page CTR – case studies showed that CTR affects sites’ ranking.
+- Test your page titles to improve search result page CTR – case studies showed that CTR affects sites’ ranking.

 - Improve site engagement rate –bounce rate and time on page affect site rankings.

 One simple way to improve your blog is to take the time to work on old content.
 Read old posts regularly to: